Just-AgA/odin-recipes/README.md

-This is a recipe project when i used my newly learned knowledge about HMTL
+This is a recipe project when i used my newly learned knowledge about HTML